brotherbeer/mydocument/mynum/Initialization.md

 ##Algorithms

-For the `BASE`, `MASK` and other constants, see the previous chapter [Data storage model](https://github.com/brotherbeer/mydocument/blob/master/mynum/Storage.md).
+For the `BASE`, `UNITMAX` and other constants, see the previous chapter [Data storage model](https://github.com/brotherbeer/mydocument/blob/master/mynum/Storage.md).

 ###Construct a big integer object form a string